-With the horrific bushfires heading straight towards the Mogo Zoo in New South Wales, Australia, director Chad Staples and several other of his dedicated staff, made the decision to take home as many animals as possible in order to keep them safe.
+With the horrific bushfires heading straight towards the Mogo Wildlife Park in New South Wales, Australia, director Chad Staples and several other members of his dedicated staff, made the decision to take home as many animals as possible in order to keep them safe.
 A number of the Zoo’s staff also stayed behind in order to care for those animals who couldn’t be transported to ensure safety from the fire by setting into motion a deliberate plan to dampen the fire’s arrival.
 This incredible cooperative effort saved over 200 animals.

 Staples spoke with ABC News Australia about what he and his staff were able to accomplish in the face of such apocalyptic conditions.